Parrot Cay

 The name Parrot Cay originated from the island’s history with pirates.
 Previously known as Pirate Cay, over time this was distorted to the less threatening name that the cay holds today.

-During the mid-1600s to 1700s period, the small cays between Providenciales and North Caicos proved to be a haven for pirates.
+During the mid-1600s to 1700s, the small cays between Providenciales and North Caicos proved to be a haven for pirates.
 Several reasons account for this: sources of “fresh” water in ponds, natural sheltered harbors, and the command of important channels and ship routes.

-It’s always difficult to get an accurate picture of such history, but accounts suggest that famous buccaneers including Anne Bonny, Mary Read and others operated from the cay.
+It’s always difficult to get an accurate picture of this type of history, but accounts suggest that famous buccaneers, including Anne Bonny, Mary Read, and others, likely operated from the cay.

 Although a rather sandy island, various agriculture attempts took place on the island, including the planting of cotton, citrus trees, vegetables, and possibly sisal.

-In more recent times, Parrot Cay has had interesting ownership, passing between plantation owners, a Greek sea sponge exporter, an Austrian count, and others.
-COMO, a Singaporean hotel group, currently owns the Parrot Cay Resort.
+In more recent times, the island has had interesting ownership, passing between plantation owners, a Greek sea sponge exporter, and others.
+COMO Hotels and Resorts, a Singaporean hotel group, currently owns the resort.

 Parrot Cay Map

-There is no airstrip on Parrot Cay, and no causeway connecting the cay to other islands either.
-The only way to get to the island is by boat, which is about a 30-minute trip from Providenciales, and about 5 minutes from North Caicos.
+There is no airstrip on Parrot Cay and no causeway connecting the cay to any other island.
+The only way to get to the island is by boat.
+It is about a 30-minute trip from Providenciales and approximately 5 minutes from North Caicos.

-Guests visiting Parrot Cay Resort are usually picked up at the Providenciales International Airport (PLS), with transport prearranged across Providenciales to a dock in Leeward and then by passenger ferry to Parrot Cay.
+Guests visiting Parrot Cay Resort are usually picked up at the Providenciales International Airport (PLS), take prearranged transport across Providenciales to a dock in Leeward, and then take the resort's passenger ferry to the island.
 Fees usually apply for this service.

 International Flights

-All scheduled international flights to the Turks and Caicos land at the Providenciales International Airport.
-The island welcomes arrivals from over two dozen cities across the United States, Canada, the Caribbean, and the United Kingdom, including New York, Miami, Boston, Philadelphia, Dallas, Chicago, and London.
+Nearly all scheduled international flights to the Turks and Caicos land at the Providenciales International Airport.
+The island welcomes arrivals from major cities across the United States, Canada, the Caribbean, and the United Kingdom, including New York, Miami, Boston, Toronto, Philadelphia, Dallas, Chicago, and London.

-Once on Providenciales, Parrot Cay can typically handle further transport, albeit at extra cost.
+Once you're on Providenciales, the resort can typically handle further transport at extra cost.

 Private Flights

-The North Caicos Airport (NCA) is not an international airport, so initial entry to the country must be at either the Providenciales International Airport, or at the Grand Turk Airport.
-North Caicos doesn’t see many flights, so services are quite limited, and the runway may not be suitable for many jets.
+The North Caicos Airport (NCA) is not an international airport, so initial entry to the country must be at either the Providenciales International Airport, the South Caicos Airport (XSC), or at the Grand Turk Airport (GDT).
+North Caicos doesn’t see many flights, so services are quite limited and the runway may not be suitable for many jets.

 Yachts

-There is no deep water marina at Parrot Cay, as well as no port-of-entry.
-Visiting yachts will have to first stop at one of the marinas on Providenciales.
+There is no deep-water marina at Parrot Cay and no port of entry.
+Visiting yachts must first stop at one of the marinas on Providenciales.

-You have the choice of anchoring in the bay fronting Parrot Cay, or mooring at one of the marinas on Providenciales.
+You have the choice of anchoring in the bay fronting Parrot Cay or mooring at one of the Providenciales marinas.
 The luxury and full-featured Blue Haven Marina is the closest complex to Parrot Cay.